catachresis/bwo/README.md

-New personal site.
+New personal site for fun and profit.

-Site uses Moon theme.
+The theme is [Moon](https://github.com/TaylanTatli/Moon) by Taylan Tatli.